ynyz/srsly-wrong-transcripts/README.md

 common things that need fixing include punctuation, spelling, capitalization of proper nouns, paragraph parsing, speaker identification, noting sound effects and music, etc.

-check the status of transcripts in the online spreadsheet: [Google Slides - Srsly Wrong Transcript Status Spreadsheet](https://docs.google.com/spreadsheets/d/1NZRCbGlVOYUe-U29SthfSbojiDl4q_13pikidC31nxw/edit?usp=sharing)
+you can leave comments and check the status of transcripts in the online spreadsheet: [Google Slides - Srsly Wrong Transcript Status Spreadsheet](https://docs.google.com/spreadsheets/d/1NZRCbGlVOYUe-U29SthfSbojiDl4q_13pikidC31nxw/edit?usp=sharing)

 the final versions of transcripts can be found at https://srslywrong.com/transcripts/